 Spread a thin, even layer on a clean patch of skin.
 Do not rub it in.
 Tape the paper in place with skin tape for as long as instructed, then remove it.

 Use a new spot each time you apply the paste.

 Do not suddenly stop using nitroglycerin to prevent angina.
 This could cause an attack.
 Check with your health care provider first.

 Limit the amount of alcohol you drink.
 Too much alcohol can cause dizziness or fainting.

-Tell your healthcare provider about any medications, supplements, or herbs you use.
+Tell your health care provider about any medications, supplements, or herbs you use.
 Nitroglycerin can interact with other medications and cause serious problems.
-NOTE: Do not take Viagra, Levitra, or Cialis at any time if you are on nitroglycerin.
+NOTE: Do not take phosphodiesterase inhibitors — medications that help sexual function in men — at any time if you are on nitroglycerin.

 Check the expiration date.
 Nitroglycerin can lose its effectiveness over time.

-Call your healthcare provider if you have chest pain that lasts longer and occurs more often, an irregular heartbeat, shortness of breath, blurred vision, or a severe headache.
+Call your health care provider if you have chest pain that lasts longer and occurs more often, an irregular heartbeat, shortness of breath, blurred vision, dizziness or passing out, or a severe headache.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR